Skip to Content

 We hear Avis is also good.

-Consider a non-airport location:
+Consider a non-airport location

 If you’re flexible about the pick-up and drop-off location, you might have better luck getting a car rental.

-But we lucked out nabbing a Hertz car rental for half of our two-week Maui trip by plugging in a rental location other than the airport.
+But we lucked out nabbing a Hertz car rental for half of that two-week Maui trip by plugging in a rental location other than the airport.
 (It came to about $80 USD a day.)

-But when in Kaanapali, we picked up the car at the Hyatt Regency Maui Hertz location and dropped it off there too.
+We took a taxi to and from the airport.
+Then when in Kaanapali, we picked up the car at the Hyatt Regency Maui Hertz location and dropped it off there too.

 With the car, we were able to explore Haleakala National Park, snorkel at Ahihi Kina’u marine reserve and more.